radiovisual/metalsmith-rootpath/README.md

 ### Important Notes

+1. I am using the Handlebars syntax in the above examples, but the `rootPath` value is assigned to every file's metadata, so it can be accessed just as easily with your template language of choice.
 1. This plugin is only useful if your `build/` directory is identical to your `src/` structure.
 Meaning, none of the Metalsmith plugins you have on your build chain change the directory structure you have presented in your `src` folder.